nationalarchives/dr2-ingest/scala/lambdas/preingest-tdr-aggregator/README.md

 * Check the cache for an existing group id with the event source arn as the key.
 * If there is no group in the cache then create a new group
 * If there is a group in the cache then:
-  * If the lambda timeout time is later than the current group expiry, then create a new group.
+  * If the current group expiry occurs before the lambda timeout, then create a new group.
   * If the item count is more than the batch size, create a new group
   * Otherwise, increment the itemCount in the group cache